wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rollout-using-advisor/includes/2-start-deployment-teams-advisor.md

 *Microsoft Advisor for Teams* is a smart guide to deploying Microsoft Teams.
 It helps you to:

 - **Plan and implement** your Microsoft Teams rollout based on information from your environment.
-  - Select what workload you want to rollout and who will roll it out with.
+  - Select what workload you want to roll out and who will roll it out with.
   - A tenant readiness assessment is provided to quickly identify deployment friction points.

 - **Get organized** by creating a Deployment team in Teams and adding a channel for each workload you select.